Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 You want all the comforts of home - without having to hire an extra van to haul your stuff.

-So you'll have to do comfort, along with safety, in a minimalist fashion.
+So you'll have to plan for comfort, along with safety, in a minimalist fashion.

 These planning tips for smart car camping will also minimize your chore list and leave you plenty of time for knocking off those day hikes on your bucket list.

-You know those deep plastic containers with lids?
+You know those deep plastic containers with sturdy locking lids?

 Then fill it with all of the things you will be reaching for when it's time to put a meal on the picnic table at your campsite.